Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

 Earlier this summer, Ms Mawaddah Ghazali received a WINS Academy scholarship to work towards her Certified Radioactive Source Security Professional (CRSP) designation.
-Ms Ghazali was awarded one of two scholarship from the WINS Academy in honour of International Women in Engineering Day.
+Ms Ghazali was awarded one of two scholarships from the WINS Academy in honour of International Women in Engineering Day.

 Presently, Ms Ghazali is on study leave as a Senior Principal Assistant Director at Malaysia’s Ministry of Health to pursue a Master’s of Public Health at the University of Leeds.
 She plans to finalise her studies in January 2022, when she will resume her position at the Ministry of Health.
 We interviewed Ms Ghazali to further understand how receiving her CRSP designation will help in her local context.